flarelabs-net/vite-plugin-cloudflare/README.md

 ### Configure not found handling

-If you run `vite dev` you will see that your app is running.
+If you run `vite dev`, you will see that your app is running.
 If you navigate to a different path, however, you will get a 404 response.
 This is because the not found handling is now being handled by the Cloudflare plugin rather than Vite and replicates the production behaviour that is specified in your configuration.
 To make all not found requests direct to the `index.html` file, set the value to `single-page-application` in your Worker config.